daffl/jquery.dform/readme.txt

 How to get it:
 <Download jQuery.dForm 0.1.2 at http://github.com/downloads/daffl/jquery.dform/jquery.dform-0.1.2.tar.gz>

+How to get involved:
+* Visit the <jQuery.dForm Google Group at http://groups.google.com/group/jquery-dform>
+* Fork the project on <GitHub at http://github.com/daffl/jquery.dform/>
+* Follow <@daffl at http://twitter.com/daffl> on Twitter

 What it is for:

 There are many server side web frameworks that support HTML form generation,